The Transmedia Book Initiative

 Of interest, a pilot study conducted by the Children’s Engineering group in spring 2011 indicated that fifth-grade students preferred printed instructions for developing a generation pop-up to digital presentations.
 This information has led to the creation of the transmedia book in both print and digital form.
 Each format includes special features to enhance the learning experience.

-Glen L. Bull Professor of Education, Co-Director, Center for Technology & Teacher EducationRobert Q. Berry, III Samuel Braley Gray Professor of EducationJennifer Chiu Associate Professor of EducationJoe Garofalo Associate Professor of Education, Co-Director, Center for Technology and Teacher Education
+Glen L. Bull Professor of Education, Co-Director, Center for Technology & Teacher EducationRobert Q. Berry, III Samuel Braley Gray Professor of Mathematics EducationJennifer Chiu Associate Professor of EducationJoe Garofalo Associate Professor of Education, Co-Director, Center for Technology and Teacher Education